VisActor/VRender/docs/assets/guide/en/asd/Basic/VRender_basic_tutorial.md

 ```

 - Image
-  Image graphic, supports image loading, and can also pass in svg parameters.
+  Image graphics, support image loading, can also pass in svg parameters.
 The specific configuration can refer to [Image](/vrender/option/Image)
 - Line
-  Line segment graphic, supports line segment drawing, defines the shape of the line segment by passing in the point array, configures different interpolation forms through curveType, and can clip the area through clipRange, which is convenient for performing growth animation.
+  Line segment graphics, support line segment drawing, pass in point array to define the shape of the line segment, configure different interpolation forms through curveType, can implement area clipping through clipRange, which is convenient for executing growth animations.
 The specific configuration can refer to [Line](/vrender/option/Line)
 - Path
-  Path graphic, supports path drawing, defines the shape of the path by passing in the path array.
+  Path graphics, support path drawing, pass in path array to define the shape of the path.
 The specific configuration can refer to [Path](/vrender/option/Path)
 - Polygon
-  Polygon graphic, supports polygon drawing, defines the shape of the polygon by passing in the point array.
+  Polygon graphics, support polygon drawing, pass in point array to define the shape of the polygon.
 The specific configuration can refer to [Polygon](/vrender/option/Polygon)
 - RichText
-  Rich text graphic, supports rich text drawing, rich text will be typeset in the given container.
+  Rich text graphics, support rich text drawing, rich text will be typeset in the given container.
 Pass in the textConfig array to define the specific configuration of different characters in the rich text.
 The specific configuration can refer to [RichText](/vrender/option/RichText)

 ```ts
 createRichText({